Dale Memmelaar

-Early years
+Early life

 Memmelaar attended Goshen Central High School in Goshen, New York.
 He also practiced baseball, basketball and track.

-He accepted a football scholarship from the University of Wyoming, where he was a three-year starter at offensive tackle.
+Memmelaar accepted a football scholarship from the University of Wyoming, where he was a three-year starter at offensive tackle.
 In 1956, he contributed to the team finishing with a 10-0 record.

-As a senior he was named team captain, contributing to the Skyline Conference Championship and the 14-6 defeat of Hardin–Simmons University in the Sun Bowl.
-He also was a pro-baseball prospect as a pitcher.
+As a senior Memmelaar was named team captain, contributing to the Skyline Conference Championship and the 14-6 defeat of Hardin–Simmons University in the Sun Bowl.
+He also was a professional baseball prospect as a pitcher.

 Professional career

 Chicago/St. Louis Cardinals

-Memmelaar was selected in the twenty-first round (242nd overall) of the 1959 NFL Draft by the Chicago Cardinals.
+Memmelaar was selected in the twenty-first round (242nd overall) of the 1959 NFL draft by the Chicago Cardinals.
 He was a backup player at offensive tackle and offensive guard.
-In 1961, his military service caused him to miss 4 games.
+In 1961, Memmelaar's military service caused him to miss four games.

-In August 1962, he was traded to the Minnesota Vikings in exchange for a draft choice (not exercised).
+In August 1962, Memmelaar was traded to the Minnesota Vikings in exchange for a draft choice (not exercised).
 He was returned to the Cardinals after two weeks and was promptly waived.